 We never accomplish anything alone.
-Saying “thank you” and the small acts of gratitude are is sometimes overlooked in our busy, cyber, alone-at-the-computer-until-all-hours world.
+Saying “thank you” and the small acts of gratitude are is sometimes overlooked in our busy, internet, alone-at-the-computer-until-all-hours world.
 Lives are made rich through people and the links of gratitude we share (FYI I have a great research project emerging around this. . . stay tuned!)
 This “wall of gratitude” is not comprehensive.
 If your name does not appear here, just wait!
 Thank you for helping make this life a rich one.
 It takes a village to build any life, mine has taken at least two countries, seven cities, a big Chinese family, a big Chinese-Jamaican family, thousands of students, artists, teachers, mentors, and friends (and two parents).
 This list doesn’t even come close to being complete.
 But, it is a beginning.
 Deep thanks to all of you.

-Dr. Andrea Brown (spouse) and our kids — Iris Mei (12) and Isabel Lu (10), Thanks for making me smile everyday!
+Dr. Andrea Brown (spouse) and the kids — Iris Mei (15) and Isabel Lu (13), Thanks for making me smile everyday!
 Also for tolerating my musical and work obsessions.
 Also for feeding me.
 And for not rolling your eyes when I talk about the shakuhachi.
 I’m ok with the eye rolls now.
 They seem to happen all the time.
 That new instrument you heard the other night?
 It’s just a bigger shakuhachi.
 That’s not entirely true there’s now a contrabass native American flute and a seven-foot long Slovakian fujara flute.
 Ok, you can roll your eyes now.
 I love you anyway. . . bravo on the ukulele Izzy!
 May you all eye-roll with gratitude!

 Wally and Dorothy Yun (The Parents) — Thanks for all the things I remember (meals, funny dancing, the champagne you dumped on my head when I was being annoying) and all the many things that I have probably forgotten.
 Teaching has shown me how important good parents are for everyone.
 Being a parent has shown me just how difficult (impossible) it is to be a good one.
 As of 2019 both Wally and Dorothy are in a senior’s home in San Francisco, California.
 I wish you a life empty of loneliness and full of wonder and inspiration (also, rice. . .that place needs more rice).

 The Yun-siblings — Tim & Linda, Andy & Cathy, Anna & Rick, Jean, Joe & Sue, Wendy, and Tracy & John.
 Looks like a village to me.
 Thanks for raising me.

 Weston Noble (deceased) — When I asked your advice on so many things in music you almost always talked to me about “being vulnerable.”
 I am only beginning to understand this lesson.
 Yours was the first session at the first choral director’s conference I attended as a teenager.
 Vocal placement was like magic to me then and you made me teach it to your own students decades later.
 What I didn’t know was that underneath all that polished technique and artistry was a musical mystic.
 Your path and mine are the same and for that I am eternally grateful.
 You are probably at this moment “choral placing” various angels so things sound better up there.
 You are deeply missed here.

 Dawud Wharnsby — Thank you for opening up the world of Islam to me in an amazing musical way.
 You stand on the most contentious of boundaries in our world singing songs of peace, making people listen, giving us all space to breathe and envision a better way.
 Thank you for myself and all of the students whose lives you have touched.
 I love your stories about hanging out with Cat Stevens too (you didn’t really hang out in a cave did you?
 Did you?.)
 Thank you for those stories and so much more.
 Your life inspires the art and humility in all who hear you.

 Dr. Lynn Whitten (deceased) — Lynn!
 Thanks for years of listening to graduate student whining while still managing to make me a more curious and skilled researcher and scholar.
 I hate that I could never return the favour of those many lunches and inspiring conversations.
 Your presence is missed but still deeply appreciated.
 I did not quite follow the path you set out for me — Director of Choral Studies at a big university.
 I achieved it and then followed family to Canada.
 I hope I can still make you proud.
 I think John Thompson (also in Canada) and I can still do a pretty good imitation of you.
 You are missed.